ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 — Having many things to write unto you,
 I would not write with paper and ink ;
 hut I trust to come unto you, and speak
 face to face.
-From the above
+From the above interview
+the marriage took place the following
+week
 </td></tr></table>

 ---